Meghan Markle Tries To Go Unnoticed Around NYC In Gray Cap Ahead Of Intimate Baby Shower

 — World News Tonight (@ABCWorldNews) February 19, 2019

-The Duchess embarked on her non-so-secret-anymore trip on Friday after having spent a quiet Valentine’s Day with Prince Harry back in the U.K.
+The duchess embarked on her non-so-secret-anymore trip on Friday after having spent a quiet Valentine’s Day with Prince Harry back in the U.K.